Frequently Asked Questions About Roofing in Nassau County, New York

 How much insurance should my contractor have?

 Your roofing contractor should have a $2-5 million liability policy and worker’s compensation for anyone that steps onto your roof—even the owner.
 Small roofing contractors will save money by not carrying enough insurance.
 They can then pass this savings on to you.
-But if an injury occurs, you’re homeowner’s policy will have to cover the costs!
+But if an injury occurs, your homeowner’s policy will have to cover the costs!
 If you don’t have enough coverage you can lose your home or business!
 This information is too important to ignore.

 How long should my roof last?